 Baked Eggnog French Toast Bake with Nutmeg

 A rich and custardy French toast bake soaked in spiced eggnog and topped with a dusting of nutmeg, perfect for a comforting Christmas brunch.
-This american-inspired christmas ready in about 65 minutes pairs French bread cubes, large eggs, eggnog for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 400 calories and feeds 8, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This american-inspired christmas ready in about 65 minutes combines French bread cubes, large eggs, eggnog into a breakfast that fuels the morning without the midday crash — make-ahead-friendly and balanced enough to anchor the first meal of the day.
+Each serving lands at about 400 calories and feeds 8, so it sits comfortably in a weekly breakfast rotation alongside fruit, yogurt, or coffee.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients